marialyck/SocialData/index.md

 Let us dig a little deeper.

-In these two plots you kan investigate the different severities of accidents over from a entire year, distributed over 24 hours.
+In these two plots you can investigate the different severities of accidents over from a entire year, distributed over 24 hours.

 ## Place plot of accident severity over 24 hours